 Curious about the best apples for apple pie?
 What’s the easiest way to slice apples?
 You have questions, and I have answers.
 This post will show you my favorite how-to tips for preparing apples for an apple pie recipe, or any sliced apple dessert, for that matter.

 I love apple desserts.
-Like my delicious deep dish Vegan Apple Pie (see link at the bottom of this post).
+Like my delicious deep dish Vegan Apple Pie.
 I mean, that pie features layers and layers of delicious apple slices!
-There’s also my Vegan Apple Crisp.
+There’s also my Vegan Apple Crisp and my Vegan Apple Cake.
 It’s just hard to go wrong with apple desserts.

 If you love apple recipes, then it’s good to know a few things about apples, including what are the best apples for pie, and how to slice them properly…and quickly.